Kevin Kilbane: Hull City

-Huddersfield Town (loan)
+Loan to Huddersfield Town

 On 1 January 2011, as the transfer window reopened, Kilbane joined Football League One side Huddersfield Town on loan until the end of the season, mainly as a replacement for the injured Damien Johnson.
 He made his debut the same day in the 2–2 draw against Carlisle United at Brunton Park.
-He scored his first goal for the club in the 4–2 win over Walsall at the Bescot Stadium on 15 January 2011.
+He scored his first goal for the club in the 4–2 win over Walsall at the Bescot Stadium on 15 January.
 After signing for Huddersfield, he helped the team to a club record 26 league games unbeaten, before their eventual 3–0 defeat in the playoff final to Peterborough.

-Derby County (loan)
+Loan to Derby County

 On 2 August 2011, Kilbane joined Derby County on a six-month loan deal from Hull.
-Kilbane played 10 times for Derby, scoring one goal in a 3–0 win against Doncaster Rovers on 20 August 2011, however Kilbane's loan was cut short on 29 November 2011 due to a back injury.
+Kilbane played 10 times for Derby, scoring one goal in a 3–0 win against Doncaster Rovers on 20 August.
+However, Kilbane's loan was cut short on 29 November, due to a back injury.

 Coventry City

-On 2 July 2012 Kilbane joined Coventry City on an initial one-year deal.
-On his debut against Dagenham & Redbridge in the League Cup on 14 August 2012, he scored a late winner from the penalty spot.
-On 16 August 2012, Kilbane was named captain for the 2012–13 Coventry City's season.
-He made his final professional appearance as a substitute in a 2–1 defeat at Brentford on 24 October 2012 before announcing his immediate retirement on 8 December 2012.
+On 2 July 2012, Kilbane joined Coventry City on an initial one-year deal.
+On his debut against Dagenham & Redbridge in the League Cup on 14 August, he scored a late winner from the penalty spot.
+On 16 August, Kilbane was named captain for the 2012–13 season.
+He made his final professional appearance as a substitute in a 2–1 defeat at Brentford on 24 October, before announcing his immediate retirement on 8 December.